 - The game Uplink.
 Breaking into computer systems to steal or destroy information, destroy systems, or worse is just another paying job for you.
 The game even gives you a Neuromancer rating that is your alignment; scrapping systems For the Evulz and ruining people's lives decreases it.

 - The Chinese Hacker from Command & Conquer: Generals, whose job is to crack bank accounts and steal their money.
 While vulnerable they also can generate infinite money (like GLA Black Markets and USA Drop Zones).
-They even got a specialised structure to help them out in the expansion.
+They even got a specialized structure to help them out in the expansion.